Michael-Steshenko/dual-boot-GPi-case/README.md

 You can now access the script by double clicking it in X, or running sh ~/Desktop/boot_retropie.sh from terminal.

-## connecting a blutooth keyboard to work with multiple partitions
+## connecting a bluetooth keyboard to work with multiple partitions
 Note: this step is optional
-1) boot into RetroPie and connect a blutooth keyboard using the GPi case keys and RetroPie menu
+1) boot into RetroPie and connect a bluetooth keyboard using the GPi case keys and RetroPie menu
-2) ssh into the raspberry pi using another computer or press f4 on the blutooth keyboard to gain acess to the terminal (I recommend ssh, and I assume ssh throughout this section, though using a bluetooth keyboard should be somewhat similar) you can find the ip using hostname -I or through showip in the RetroPie menu.
+2) ssh into the raspberry pi using another computer or press f4 on the bluetooth keyboard to gain acess to the terminal (I recommend ssh, and I assume ssh throughout this section, though using a bluetooth keyboard should be somewhat similar) you can find the ip using hostname -I or through showip in the RetroPie menu.
-3) now we need to locate where the info file for the blutooth device is saved, type in:
+3) now we need to locate where the info file for the bluetooth device is saved, type in:

 sudo chmod -R 775 /var/lib/bluetooth